Ducati Panigale V2 0-60 mph 3.09 seconds

 We often think of L2s as ‘torquey’ and more useable compared to four-cylinder motorcycles and we expect them to exhibit this expected characteristic when we open the throttle.

-The ‘superior’ torque of a twin is more fiction than fact with power and torque of all engine configurations being much more to do with other specific design choices such as bore and stroke, how high the motorcycle revs, cam profiles, and so on etc.
+The ‘superior’ torque of a twin is more fiction than fact with power and torque of all engine configurations being much more to do with other specific design choices.

-To prove the point the 1199 was never considered a ‘torquey’ motorcycle and neither were the 899, 959, and the V2 despite all these motorcycles being L2 twins.
+THis is the case also for the Ducati Panigale 899, 959, and the V2 despite all these motorcycles being L2 twins.

-None of the above motorcycles lacks torque as they all produce the expected peak torque based upon their engine capacities but it’s how that torque is distributed that will determine the character and if they are considered torquey in the traditional sense and understanding.
+But it’s how that torque is distributed that will determine the character, and if they are considered torquey in the traditional sense and understanding.

 The simple answer as to why their torque is being distributed differently is simply a symptom of increasing their ability to rev with the goal of making as much peak power as possible.